 On our way through the deserted-looking camp, the smell of smoke became stronger.
 I knew the smell well, though it was always hard to describe.
 It was like a mixture of feces, rotting meat, and a sweet perfume.
 Since I was nineteen, I had never been able to get this smell completely out of my nose.
 It was always hiding there, tightly clinging to the hairs of my nostrils, just in case I ever forgot.

 I looked to Gabrielle as we entered the center of the village.
-Her eyes welled up with tears as she dropped her sais and cradle her head.
+Her eyes welled up with tears as she dropped her sais and cradled her head.
 Ahead of us, the Amazons stood circled around a burning pile of their sisters, watching as the smoke blackened the sky above them.